-A new version of Ekanite, the syslog server with built-in search, has been released. v1.2.0 includes some minor fixes and improvements.
+A new version of Ekanite, the syslog server with built-in search, has been released. v1.2.3 includes a fix to the diagnostic output.

-You can download v1.2.0 from the GitHub releases page.
+You can download v1.2.3 from the GitHub releases page.

 I gave a presentation on Ekanite — the syslog server with built-in search — tonight at the San Francisco Go Meetup.
 It was an enjoyable evening, and I had a chance to discuss why I built Ekanite, how it works, and where it might go in the future.

 It’s been 18 months since the first commit to my first significant Go project — syslog-gollector.
 After an initial burst of activity to create a functional Syslog Collector that streamed to Apache Kafka, the source code hadn’t been updated much since.
 But today I received a report that it no longer built, so I spent some time porting the code to the latest Shopify Sarama framework.